 This tells us quite a lot about the cricket ground.
-The uses of the names Albion and Prospect confirm that we are looking at the same field as is marked on the Islington Map, Importantly, the text also confirms that the players who went on to form the MCC actually played here.
+The uses of the names Albion and Prospect confirm that we are looking at the same field as is marked on the Islington Map.
+Importantly, the text also confirms that the players who went on to form the MCC actually played here.

-And fourthly, a report in The Times of 22 June 1785 referred to complaint made by players of the White Conduit Club that people were interrupting their games by using a footpath across the playing area.
+Fourthly, a report in The Times of 22 June 1785 referred to complaint made by players of the White Conduit Club that people were interrupting their games by using a footpath across the playing area.
 There is indeed such a path shown on the 1805 map.

-So where does this place the ground in the modern world of Islington?
+So where does this place this ground in the modern world of Islington?
 The up-to-date map below gives the answer, as best as I able to calculate it.
 The green square is the Albion pub, The Blue square is where I believe the original ground was and the red square is where the original White Conduit House was and the Little Georgia restaurant is today.
 If this is correct, then there is a green space on the site of the ground, now known as Thornhill Road Gardens, a lovely area looked after by a community project established by the Friends of Thornhill Gardens in 2019.

-- As for the second illustration, the one showing showing the White Conduit building close by, I can only suggest that artistic license was involved.
+But how does this fit with the illustrations of the cricket grounds shown above and the backgrounds?
+The second illustration seems to fit well.
+As regards the first illustration, the one showing showing the White Conduit building close by, I can only suggest that artistic license was involved.
 A view from the ground, looking South, would have included a view of the house in the middle-distance, and indeed the London skyline beyond.
 I believe that the artist has moved them all closer together to make the picture more interesting.
-This is particularity likely as the painting is one of a series seeking to promote White Conduit House as a sporting venue.
+This is particularity likely as the painting is one of a series seeking to promote White Conduit House as a leisure and sporting venue.